 MongoDB is a document database that provides high performance, high availability, and easy scalability.
 It is a cross-platform document-oriented database system classified as a NoSQL database, that bridges the gap between key-value and traditional RDBMS systems.
 MongoDB is a relatively new contender in the data storage circle compared to giant like Oracle and IBM DB2, but it has drawn huge attention with its distributed key value store, MapReduce calculation capability and document oriented NoSQL features.
 Because of its features, MongoDB is The database for Big Data processing.
+Get a further understanding from the Big Data Certification.

 MongoDB, the open-source NoSQL database, was recently named “Database Management System of the Year” by DB-Engines with a good reason, as NoSQL databases are generally better-suited for processing Big Data than RDBMS.